Kothmun/CTF-Writeups/HackTheBox/Traverxec.md

 ![Traverxec](../Images/htb_traverxec_14.png)

 And we have a root shell!
 Now just grab the root flag from /root.

-**That's it folks!**
-Thanks for reading and keep hacking!